- Edited By

 Average Life Insurance Cost Per Month

 The monthly cost of life insurance is likely to be different for each individual because these premiums are based on a variety of factors.
-Insurance underwriters, or those who evaluate how much your premium will cost, account for things such as your gender, age, health and the size of your policy’s face value to determine what you’ll pay each month.
+Insurance underwriters, or those who evaluate how much your premium will cost, account for things such as your sex, age, health and the size of your policy’s face value to determine what you’ll pay each month.

 Your monthly premium will also depend on whether you have a term life or whole life policy.
 Term life insurance guarantees you coverage for a specific number of years, typically anywhere from 10 to 30 years.
 Once the initial term has lapsed, you’ll no longer have coverage.
 Whole life, or permanent life, never expires.
 Your premiums are often much higher, but these policies can build cash value over time, acting as an investment vehicle.